Eliza Douglas

-Eliza Douglas (born 1984) is a US American painter, performer and photographer who lives and works in New York City and Berlin.
+Eliza Douglas (born 1984) is a US American contemporary artist known primarily for their paintings and performances, though also works with sculpture and photography.
+Since the 2000s she has worked with music with different artists.

+Their meta-paintings are often inspired by art, fashion, pop culture as well as different subcultures.
+Aside from being an artist Douglas has worked as a model for a variety of brands like Balenciaga, Helmut Lang and Vetements.

 Life

 Douglas grew up in the West Village in New York City.
 She holds a BA in film studies from Bard College, and attended the Städelschule in Frankfurt-Am-Main from 2015-2017.
 There she studied with Willem de Rooij.
 Aside from being an artist Douglas has worked as a model for Balenciaga and Vetements.